fobordo/election-analysis/README.md

     county_votes = {}
     ```

-  Then, a `for` loop was written to loop through each row in the election results CSV file and extract the county name from the appropriate index, which in this case was "1" because county names were located in Column 2 of the CSV file.
+  Then, a `for` loop was written to loop through each row in `reader` and extract the county name from the appropriate index, which in this case was "1" because county names were located in Column 2 of the CSV file.
 The extracted county name was then stored in the variable `county_name`.

     ```Python
     # For each row in the CSV file.